zmess24/GraphQL-Auth/README.md

 As Stephen's tutorial was created two years ago and leveraged an older version of React, I updated the dependecies in order to make use of the current React API and ES7 features that weren't part of standard boilerplate.

-In particular, experimented with the newest version of React `16.7.0-alpha.0` which introduced a new feature set called [React Hooks](https://reactjs.org/docs/hooks-intro.html).
+In particular, I experimented with the newest version of React `16.7.0-alpha.0` which introduced a new feature set called [React Hooks](https://reactjs.org/docs/hooks-intro.html).
 As such, my components are written to use that new feature set.

 ## Setup